prashantgupta24/firewalld-rest/README.md

 ### 2.1 Authorization

+The application uses `RS256` type algorithm to verify the incoming requests.

+> RS256 (RSA Signature with SHA-256) is an asymmetric algorithm, and it uses a public/private key pair: the identity provider has a private (secret) key used to generate the signature, and the consumer of the JWT gets a public key to validate the signature.

-The application authorizes all requests by checking for a valid JWT.
-The public certificate is in this file [publicCert.go](https://github.com/prashantgupta24/firewalld-rest/blob/master/route/publicCert.go), which the application uses to verify the JWT used to interact with the application (more information on how to create a new one later).
+The public certificate is in this file [publicCert.go](https://github.com/prashantgupta24/firewalld-rest/blob/master/route/publicCert.go), which is something that will have to be changed before you can use it. (more information on how to create a new one later).

 ### 2.2 DB